 Start 14-day FREE #StayAtHome offer!

-How To Deal with a Tantrum vs. a Meltdown
+How to Deal with a Tantrum or a Meltdown Behaviour

 The best way to deal with a meltdown is to prevent it from occurring in the first place.
 Remember, once a child is having a meltdown they have already lost control.
 Aside from keeping them safe during the meltdown, there’s not much you can do because they are unlikely to hear you anyways.
 The goal then, is to prevent meltdowns in the first place.
 How do you do this?